laurencelundblade/t_cose/README.md

 **Secure coding style** – Uses a construct called UsefulBuf / q_useful_buf as a discipline for safe coding and handling of binary data.

-**Small simple memory model** – Malloc is not needed.
-Besides the cryptographic library and payload buffer, about 600 bytes of heap/stack is needed for signing and 1500 bytes for verifying.
-The caller supplies the output buffer and context structures so the caller has control over memory usage making it useful for embedded implementations that have to run in small fixed memory.
+**Small simple memory model** – Malloc is not used.
+Stack use is generally small.
+The caller supplies the larger buffers like those for the paylod giving full control of memory usage and allocation making t_cose useful for embedded implementations that have to run in small fixed memory.

 ## Code Status